 This guide might not completely turn your life into a fairytale.
 But it will provide you with just the right ideas on how to tackle depression until cheerful days come along - because those days will surely come back.

 These might include pictures from fun vacations or hangouts, inspirational/spiritual quotes, phoning a friend indeed or a video of your little nieces/nephews/kids.
 In other words, create a rainy day fund for your mental health.
-Also, do things that help you relax like a walk on the beach, listening to uplifting music (avoid melancholic music), take a vacation or get off work stress if you can.
+Also, do things that help you relax like a walk on the beach, listening to uplifting music (avoid melancholic music), take a vacation, or get off work stress if you can.
 Doing what you love is in itself a form of therapy.
-Depression in Nigeria

 All your threshold seems to be lower because depression saps energy and motivation.
-When you have depression, exercise often seems like the last thing you want to do but research has proven that regular exercise releases feel good hormones that could improve your mood and general sense of well-being.
-Even walking gently for 20 minutes or more everyday helps.
+When you have depression, exercise often seems like the last thing you want to do but research has proven that regular exercise releases feel-good hormones that could improve your mood and a general sense of well-being.
+Even walking gently for 20 minutes or more every day helps.
 Also, spending time outside and any physical activity that gets you off the couch and moving can help improve your mood.
 Find the time to soak up some rays and get your daily dose of Vitamin D.

 Helping a depressed loved one